 Levulis: And how can people on earth follow this mission and learn more about it?

-Farley: NASA and the Jet Propulsion Laboratory have a website that is on the perseverance mission that is updated all the time.
+Farley: NASA and the Jet Propulsion Laboratory have a website that is on the Perseverance mission that is updated all the time.
 And one of the most interesting things you will see there after we arrive is all the images that overtakes which is a very large number.
-Grover has a large number of cameras.
-All of those images go straight on to the web.
-There's nothing in between so you can live in real time.
-That's the mission the same way the scientists do.
-What pitchers coming back from Mars.
+The rover has a large number of cameras.
+All of those images go straight onto the web.
+There's nothing in between so you can watch live in real time.